mdemin914/flask-largeish-csv-file-error-reproduction/README.md

 # Issue with sending large-ish CSV files to Flask

 I am trying to send a csv file as a base64 encoded string in the body of a post request to a flask server.
 It works find for small files.
 But when I try to post a file above ~150k the server does not respond and there is no error message.
 It seems to get hung up on `body = request.get_json()`.
 This non-responsiveness happens through postman and node.
 To throw a wrench into the problem, I can submit the file fine using pythons requests library.
 I am not sure what is causing this or what the difference between the three requests.
 The headers all look really similar and are included below.
-I have included the working python request (test.py), the not working node request (jstest.js) and the not working postman collection.
+I have included the minimal server (server.py), working python request (test.py), the not working node request (jstest.js) and the not working postman collection.
 Thanks for any help.

 ## Install
 ```
 git clone https://github.com/mdemin914/flask-largeish-csv-file-error-reproduction.git
+cd flask-largeish-csv-file-error-reproduction/
-pip install flask, requests
+pip install flask requests
 ```
 ### Steps to Reproduce
 - Run the server